marc-q/doctra/doc/strlist.md

 len | Amount of entries in the string list (including this one).

 **Returns**
-The new address of strlist.
+The new address of @strlist.

 strlist_free
 ============
 Frees a string list if it has entries.

 **Parameters**